The Definite Article in Modern and Ancient Greek

 case Masculine Feminine Neuter

-In the column for Modern Greek there is no punctuation, as all forms of the definite article are monosyllabic, hence the single accent mark should not be placed over the word (by the modern Greek punctuation rules).
+In the column for Modern Greek there is no accent mark, as all forms of the definite article are monosyllabic, hence the single accent mark should not be placed over the word.
+In Ancient Greek, all diacritics are shown as necessary.
+(Read here about the diacritic-placement rules in both Modern and Ancient Greek.)

 Note also that, strictly speaking, the definite article does not have a vocative case even in Ancient Greek.
-I included ù~ in the table above simply for compatibility with several grammar books which do the same thing. ù~ is an expletive, similar to "hey!" in English (but less rude than that).
-The corresponding expletive in Modern Greek is "å!", or "Ýé" (and it is as informal/impolite, as "hey!").
+I included in the table above simply for compatibility with several grammar books which also include it.
+This is an expletive, similar to “hey!” in English (but less rude than that).
+The corresponding expletive in Modern Greek is “έι!”, or “ε!” (and it is as informal/impolite/rude, as “hey!”).